Noah Cates Game Preview: Flyers vs. Oilers

 Cates Season Stats Insights in 2022-23

-- In 82 games last season, Cates had a plus-minus rating of +3, and averaged 17:46 on the ice.
+- Cates averaged 17:46 of ice time last season, with a plus-minus rating of +3.

-- In 13 of 82 games last season, he scored a goal -- but he had no games with multiple goals.
+- He had a goal in 13 of 82 games last season, but no games with more than one goal.

 - Cates had an assist in 21 of 82 games last season, with multiple assists in four of them.

-- The implied probability that he hits the over on his points over/under is 41.7%, based on the odds.
+- He has an implied probability of 41.7% to go over his point total based on the odds.

-- The implied probability of Cates going over his assist prop bet, based on the odds, is 29.4%.
+- There is a 29.4% chance of Cates having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.